 failure to establish standardized procedures to report results on a set schedule.
-Moreover, the DEA's statistics failed to account for targets or investigations that were already active and would have been pursued irrespective of any leads regarding control on the purchase data.
+Moreover, the DEA's statistics failed to account for targets or investigations that were already active and would have been pursued irrespective of any leads regarding purchase data.